 [Miss Singapore 2013 and Media Presence]

-Rachel was a finalist in the Miss Singapore 2013 national pageant and placed as Top 3 and a Runner Up for Miss Singapore World 2013.
+Rachel was a finalist in the Miss Singapore World 2013 national pageant and placed as Top 3 and a Runner Up.
 She also won the title of Miss Singapore - Beauty With a Purpose 2013.
 This was her first pageant.

 She has been featured internationally by various magazines and newspapers as a role model for work-life balance and youth leadership.
-She regularly speaks at university seminars and public panels on topics including research, education, publishing/editing, multiculturalism, and women's leadership.
+She regularly speaks at university seminars and public panels on topics including liberal arts education, publishing/writing, cross-cultural communication, global careers, and women's leadership.
 During her time as a Miss Singapore titleholder, she visited schools and led seminars to encourage leadership, education equality, and empowerment for girls.
 She has also made TV appearances, including for interviews and documentary feature films.